 It’s a great book, but the one thing that stuck with me since I read it in college was this idea that successful people are always looking for situations where everyone wins.
 Rather than thinking of the world as a pie with only so many slices, Covey encourages people to constantly seek out situations where everyone wins.

 Any small change you make in your daily habits can accumulate over time to become a significant positive or negative force in your life.
 Looking for win-win scenarios does not require much change.
 You already want the best for other people.
 You already work hard at various goals at work, school, or in various social contexts.
 I’m just suggesting a tiny habit change.
 Just look for one social opportunity for creating a win-win scenario each day.

 When you look for something on a consistent basis, your mind learns to spot whatever it is you are looking for.
 Your brain changes over time, tuning-in to the things you make a habit of looking for.

-What’s this got to do with dating?
+What does changing your habits got to do with dating?
 Well, take a look at this list.
 Think about the social benefits that would come from looking for win-win opportunities: